Henrik Sedin: Emergence, Hart Trophy season (2006–2010)

-2010–2018: captaincy
+Stanley Cup Final appearance and captaincy (2010–2018)

 On 9 October 2010, Henrik was named the Canucks' 13th captain in team history during a pre-game ceremony celebrating the start of the team's 40th season of play.
-He succeeded Roberto Luongo, who had stepped down as team captain the previous month.
+He succeeded goaltender Roberto Luongo, who had stepped down as team captain the previous month after having served as the team captain the previous two seasons prior.
 Early in the 2010–11 season, he scored his first penalty shot goal on his second NHL career attempt on 1 November.
 Playing the New Jersey Devils, he scored on a backhand deke against goaltender Martin Brodeur.
 Midway through the campaign, he was chosen to his second career NHL All-Star Game.
 Playing on Team Lidstrom opposite Daniel and teammate Ryan Kesler on Team Staal, Henrik helped his squad to an 11–10 win, recording two assists in the process.
-Finishing the season with 19 goals and a League-leading 75 assists over 82 games, he ranked fourth in the NHL point-scoring with 94; only brother Daniel, Martin St. Louis of the Tampa Bay Lightning and Corey Perry of the Anaheim Ducks finished ahead of him.
+Finishing the season with 19 goals and a League-leading 75 assists over all 82 games, he ranked fourth in the NHL point-scoring with 94; only brother Daniel, Martin St. Louis of the Tampa Bay Lightning and Corey Perry of the Anaheim Ducks finished ahead of him.
 With Daniel winning the League scoring title, the two became the first brothers to win the Art Ross Trophy in consecutive years.
 (Chicago Blackhawks forwards Doug and Max Bentley also won separate scoring titles, but had achieved the feat three years apart in 1943 and 1946, respectively.)